 If you’ve ever known a few people who sell the same direct market products, chances are good you regularly buy them from one person over another.
 The likelihood is also high you buy them from the person you relate to the most or the person who is most like you.
 By sharing about your business, your staff, and your personal experiences with your own products, you create a connection that will help better sell your product.

 We generally relate to two kinds of people: people who act, think, or behave like us or people who hold the same values as we do.
 Your company culture is another way in which your consumers will relate to your business and, therefore, your product.
 Many people who don’t necessarily favor Mac OS over Windows will still be die-hard Apple consumers because they believe deeply in Apple’s commitment to beautiful design.
 One great way to create brand loyalty is to share regularly what your company is passionate about.
 If you don’t know, this is a good time to find out.

 4. Interactive content

 While you definitely want to post content that lets your fans and followers know who you are and what you stand for (which is how you gain fans and followers in the first place), you also want to let them know that you care about and want to hear from them.
 Some will simply post and engage without asking, but some will actually wait for an invitation – so make sure you are issuing one regularly.

-Jen McKenzie is an independent business consultant from New York.
+Jen McKenzie is a freelance writer at UK AssignyyourWriter and an independent business consultant from New York.
 She writes extensively on business, education, and human resource topics.
 When Jennifer is not at her desk working, you can usually find her hiking or taking a road trip with her two dogs.
 You can reach Jennifer @jenmcknzie